-$\blacklozenge$ the near-end interface and termination device (NIT) and the far-end interface and termination device (FIT) do not introduce any significant couplings between the voltages and currents in the TCs.
+\blacklozenge the near-end interface and termination device (NIT) and the far-end interface and termination device (FIT) do not introduce any significant couplings between the voltages or currents in different TCs.

 ☐ Thus, for small signals, in any state, the impedance matrices of the NIT and FIT with respect to ground may be regarded as diagonal (or almost diagonal) matrices.